The Best Trips To Take With Your Girlfriends in 2021

 The New Nashville

 Let’s get something out of the way: We know this is the ultimate girlfriend getaway destination of all time.
-But this time around, we’ve got the best brand spankin’ new spots to hit to make your trip to Nashville feel like the first time again.
+But this time around, we’ve got brand spankin’ new spots to hit to make your trip to Nashville feel like the first time again.

 The Bluebird Café has long been the ultimate stop for singers destined to become country stars, but if you want a place a little less touristy, try out The Listening Room Café in the SoBro district.
 Make a reservation at Pearl Diver and sit amongst palm-frond wallpaper, seafoam booths, and coral stools.
 The bar cranks out very girls’ trip-friendly drinks, such as a classic daiquiri with rum, pressed sugarcane, and lime.